At a Glance Why You'll Love It

 But let’s not get ahead of ourselves; there is no better way to start a morning of sightseeing in the Vatican City than with the quintessential Italian breakfast in the pleasant company of an expert local.
 Get to know your guide over a scrumptious croissant and a cup of hot coffee (or a fresh orange juice for the youngsters) before taking the 2-minute walk to the Vatican Museums’ entrance.
-Private tours are all about customization, so feel free to let us know if you have any special requests in mind (you’re the one who calls the shots after all!).

 We could save the best for last… but we’d rather make your jaw drop right off the bat!
 Gawk at stunning tapestries, lifelike sculptures and intricate Baroque ceilings on the art-filled route to the very crown jewel of the Vatican – the glorious Sistine Chapel.
 With exclusive access to the Museums and all of their treasures one hour before general public, you will have a once-in-a-lifetime chance to marvel at Michelangelo’s piece de résistance in the blissful peace it deserves – without the usual rush and crush of tourists.

-The exceptional storytelling skills of our official Vatican tour guides are put to good use as you learn more about the man (the myth, the legend!) behind the world’s most famous ceiling.
+The exceptional storytelling skills of our official Vatican tour guides are put to good use as you learn more about the man behind the world’s most famous ceiling.
 Hot-tempered and never one to shy away from controversy, Michelangelo has left quite a few intriguing tales for posterity.
 The Renaissance “rock star” was known to avenge himself against the few who had the courage to criticize his work – using a paintbrush as his only weapon.
 One who learnt this the hard way was Biago da Cesena, the Master of Papal Ceremonies under Pope Paul III.
 Tucked away in the bottom right corner of the enormous Last Judgment fresco, this critic can be found – hand-painted in Hell, surrounded by snakes and demons.
-You can imagine what he must have done to deserve this – or you can let us fill you in on the gossip!
+You can imagine what he must have done to deserve this – or you can let us fill you in on the backstory.

-Navigating efficiently from one masterpiece to another, we'll save hours in line by taking advantage of the exclusive "groups only" passage from the Sistine Chapel to St. Peter’s Basilica.
+Navigating from one masterpiece to another, we'll save hours in line by taking advantage of an exclusive passage from the Sistine Chapel to St. Peter’s Basilica.
 The majestic church can fit up to 65,000 people but, fortunately for us, we won’t have to worry about fighting crowds at this time of day.
 Listen to enthralling stories of the popes, pilgrims and artistic prodigies who have left their marks on this iconic Catholic site as you explore its every nook and cranny.
 Some of the awe-inspiring highlights include Bernini’s massive bronze Baldachin and, yet another of Michelangelo’s chef d’œuvres – the towering 446-foot tall dome.